Moon asks U.S. to postpone joint drills

 The key aide said Moon looked extremely satisfied when he ended the summit with Xi, allowing Blue House officials to believe that he and Xi had agreed on some element of how to handle the security crisis.
 Just three days after his return from China, Moon talked about a possible delay of the joint military drills.
 A senior Blue House official said Moon told Xi during the summit that managing the next three months is crucial and Xi talked about Korean Peninsula affairs.

-Following the Korea-China summit, Moon’s national security chief, Chung Eui-yong, talked to his White House counterpart, National Security Adviser H.R.
+Following the Korea-China summit, Moon’s national security chief, Chung Eui-yong talked to his White House counterpart, National Security Advisor H.R.
 McMaster, on Monday.
-It appeared that Moon decided to make public the proposed delay of the joint military exercises because his aide received a positive response from the United States.
+It appeared that Moon decided to make public the proposed delay of the joint military exercises because his aide received a positive response from the Untied States.

 The source dismissed the possibility that Washington will be offended by Moon’s announcement.
 “We took everything into account,” he said.
 “We believe it is an idea that deserves the U.S. consideration.”